What is Inflammation of the Mouth?

 Should you notice that your dog has inflammation somewhere in his mouth, you should have him examined by your veterinarian, as this could be painful for him and may point toward his having other health concerns that should be addressed.

-After conducting a physical examination (to include a close look within your dog’s mouth for plaque, tartar build-up and sores), it is likely that your veterinarian will conduct a CBC, blood chemistry panel, bacterial culture, fungal culture, oral swab and glucose test so that it can be determined if your dog is experiencing swelling in his mouth as a result of an underlying medical condition.
+After conducting a physical examination (to include a close look within your dog’s mouth for plaque, tartar build-up and sores), it is likely that your veterinarian will conduct a CBC and blood chemistry panel, so that it can be determined if your dog is experiencing swelling in his mouth as a result of an underlying medical condition.
 X-rays may also be taken so that your veterinarian can tell if there is any internal reason that there is swelling in your dog’s mouth.
-General anesthesia will be used if your dog is experiencing a large amount of pain.
+General anesthesia or sedation may be used if your dog is experiencing a large amount of pain.